MMV-RegionSeg

 License BSD-3 PyPI Python Version tests codecov napari hub

-A Napari plugin for the segmentation of regions by flood_fill
+A Napari plugin for region segmentation using flood fill

 This napari plugin was generated with copier using the napari-plugin-template.